This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Check out this awesome deal on 80cm skis for preschoolers.

 I’ll be honest and tell you that none of my kids have learned to ski on any skis shorter than 80 cm (and most of my kids started skiing around 18 months).
 Those are the sizes that we were able to find a good deal on when they were learning to ski and I didn’t want to spend hundreds of dollars on a pair of skis for my kids (we have been really lucky to find great used skis for preschoolers where we live).
-Right now, an 80cm ski fits my tallish three-year-old perfectly.
+Right now, an 80 cm ski fits my tallish three-year-old perfectly.
+100 cm should fit a four-year-old great, especially if they have been skiing for a year already.
 Here are a few great ski options for preschool skis:

 Worst skis for three-year-olds and worst skis for 4 year olds